 The number of natural methods which are commonly observed for the manufacturing of the photoresistors or the light dependent resistors is very few in number.

-A light sensitive resistive material is contained by the light dependent resistors which are constantly exposed to light.
-As discussed above, there is a specific section which is processed by the light sensitive resistive material which is required to be in contact with both or one of the ends.
+A resistive material sensitive to light is employed by the light dependent resistors for constant exposure to light.
+As discussed above, there is a specific section which is processed by the light sensitive resistive material which is required to be in contact with both or one of the ends of the terminals.

 A semiconductor layer which is active in nature is used in a general structure of a photoresistor or a light dependent resistor and an insulating substrate is further used for depositing the semiconductor layer.

-In order to provide the semiconductor layer with the conductivity of the required level, the former is observed to be normally doped lightly.
-Thereafter, on any one side of the area which is exposed, there is a placement of the contacts done.
+In order to provide the semiconductor layer with the conductivity of the required level, the former is doped lightly.
+Thereafter, terminals are connected appropriately across the two ends.

 One of the key issues in the basic structure of the light dependent resistor or photocell is its material’s resistance.

-There is a minimization of the contacts which is done in order to ensure that there are changes occurring in the resistance when exposed to the light.
-In order to achieve this state, the surrounding area of the contacts is observed to be doped heavily which results in the reduction of the resistance in the given area.
+The contact area of the resistive material is minimized to ensure that when the device is exposed to the light, it undergoes a change in its resistance efficiently.
+In order to achieve this state, it is ensured that surrounding area of the contacts is doped heavily which results in the reduction of the resistance in the given area.

-The shape of the surrounding area of the contact has been observed to be mostly in the interdigital pattern or the zig zag form.
+The shape of the surrounding area of the contact is designed to be mostly in the interdigital pattern or the zig zag form.